 “Be thankful for what you have; you’ll end up having more.
 If you concentrate on what you don’t have, you will never, ever have enough.” - Oprah Winfrey

 Thanksgiving is all about shifting our focus – on “honing in” and being more mindful of all of the things that we can be thankful for.
-So, this Thanksgiving, together with the roasted turkey and the bourbon, let’s be aware of some of those perhaps basic yet incredibly valuable resources that keep our organizations safe from the dangers of cyber-crime.
-Here are five cyber health strategies we can appreciate this year as we dig into that pumpkin pie:
+So, this Thanksgiving, together with the roasted turkey and the bourbon, let’s be aware of some of those perhaps basic yet incredibly valuable cyber security strategies that keep our organizations safe from the dangers of cyber-crime.
+Here are five cyber health strategies we can appreciate this year as we dig into that pumpkin pie.

 Together with the Appetizers – Let’s Start by Acknowledging Passwords